Murdaugh family: Death of Gloria Satterfield

-On February 2, 2018, the Murdaughs' longtime housekeeper, Gloria Satterfield, suffered a severe head injury when she allegedly was tripped by one of the Murdaugh's dogs and fell down the front steps of the family home on the Moselle estate.
+On February 2, 2018, the Murdaughs' longtime housekeeper, Gloria Satterfield, suffered a severe head injury when she allegedly was tripped by one of the Murdaughs' dogs and fell down the front steps of the family home on the Moselle estate.
 She died in a hospital on February 26, 2018, of complications related to the fall, including a stroke.
 The incident had been reported as a "trip and fall" accident, but no coroner was notified, no autopsy was performed and the death certificate, incongruously, attributed the death to "natural causes."
 A coroner testified that describing her death on the death certificate as "natural" was improper.

-Satterfield's two sons were awarded a $4.3 million insurance policy payout from the Murdaugh's insurer for her accidental and/or natural death, but by 2021 they had not received any money.
+Satterfield's two sons were awarded a $4.3-million insurance policy payout from the Murdaughs' insurer for her accidental and/or natural death, but by 2021 they had not received any money.
 According to sources, Alex Murdaugh, banker Chad Westendorf, and attorney Cory Fleming conspired to steal the payout by diverting the money to Alex's bank account, then not notifying the Satterfields that the payout had occurred.
 The Satterfields, represented by malpractice attorney Eric Bland, were ultimately able to recover more than $6.5 million during subsequent lawsuits.

 On September 15, 2021, authorities announced they opened a criminal investigation into Gloria Satterfield's death.
 In June 2022, authorities received permission to exhume her body to continue investigating her death.

 In August 2023, Cory Fleming pleaded guilty to 23 charges including breach of trust with fraudulent intent and money laundering and was subsequently sentenced to 13 years, 10 months in prison and disbarred.
-On November 28, 2023, Murdaugh pleaded guilty to embezzling the insurance money and was sentenced to 27-years in prison for this and other financial crimes.
-See Murdaugh family#Federal indictment 22 counts.
-Chad Westendorf was not indicted and was dropped from the subsequent lawsuits, but his bank's CEO was fired.
+On November 28, 2023, Murdaugh pleaded guilty to embezzling the insurance money and was sentenced to 27 years in prison for this and other financial crimes.
+Chad Westendorf was not indicted and was dropped from the subsequent lawsuits, but his bank's (Palmetto State Bank) CEO was fired.